-The following Bids were submitted by the Bid submission deadline of (time) on (date) and were opened and read out publicly at a public Bid opening starting at (time) and closing at (time) on (date) at (full address, including room number, of location of public Bid opening1).
+The following Bids were submitted by the Bid submission deadline of (time) on (date) and were opened and read out publicly at a public Bid opening starting at (time) and closing at (time) on (date) at (full address, including room number, of location of public Bid opening).

-Country: Loan/Grant i NO.: Pro ject Name: Purchaser: Bid No.: Bid Name: Time of Bid Opening: Date of Bid C Opening Loc ation of Bid Openi ng: Name and Country of Registration of Bidder 2 t Bid Price ency(ies) 3 Read-Out Discount Total Bid Price and Currency(ies) Bid Security Amount and Currency Bid Securing Declaration (Y/N) Signature of Bidder's Representative 4 Lot 1 5 Lot 2 Amount % - The following Bids were e modified: (/ Name and co untry of Bidde er).
-6 The following Bids were e withdrawn: (Name and country of Bid der).
-7 Name, Designation a and Signature 98 Name, Designatio on and Signature Name, l Designation and S ignature
+Country: Loan/Grant No.: Project Name:

+Purchaser: Bid No.: Bid Name:

+Time of Bid Opening: Date of Bid Opening Location of Bid Opening:

+Name and Country of Registration of Bidder Read-Out t Bid Price ency(ies) Read-Out I Discount Total Bid Price and Currency(ies) Bid Security Amount and Currency Bid Securing Declaration (Y/N) Signature of Bidder's Representative Lot 1 Lot 2 Amount % numbering of each annex at 1.
+This would also make it clear that the Attendance Sheet forms part of the Record of Public Bid Opening.

+Name, Designation and Signature Name, Designation and Signature Name, Designation and Signature The following Bids were withdrawn: (Name and co untry of Bidder).
+The following Bids were modified: (Name and cour ntry of Bidder).°

+Commented [JOM1]: It may be preferable to restart the

-1 This information should be the same as specified in the Instruction of Bidders section of the bidding documents.
+&lt;sup>1 This information should be the same as specified in the Instruction of Bidders section of the bidding documents.

-2 In the case of a bidder that is a joint venture, the names of all the parties to the joint venture should be read out and recorded.
+&lt;sup>2 In the case of a bidder that is a joint venture, the names of all the parties to the joint venture should be read out and recorded.

-3 Where a bidder submits an alternative bid, where invited by the bidding documents, the same information should be read out and recorded for the alternative bid.
+&lt;sup>3 Where a bidder submits an alternative bid, where invited by the bidding documents, the same information should be read out and recorded for the alternative bid.

-$^{^{4}}$ In the case of a bidder that is a joint venture, the representative of the member in charge should sign.
+&lt;sup>4 In the case of a bidder that is a joint venture, the representative of the member in charge should sign.

-5 Add columns for bids with multiple lots.
+&lt;sup>5 Add columns for bids with multiple lots.
 Read out and record the information for each lot separately.

-6 Record the nature of the modification in the appropriate part of the table or in a text paragraph added to the Record of Public Bid Opening.
+&lt;sup>6 Record the nature of the modification in the appropriate part of the table or in a text paragraph added to the Record of Public Bid Opening.

-7 A withdrawn bid should not be opened and no other information about it should be read out or recorded, other than the fact that it has been withdrawn.
+&lt;sup>7 A withdrawn bid should not be opened and no other information about it should be read out or recorded, other than the fact that it has been withdrawn.

-$^{^{\}rm 8}$ All members of the Bid Opening Committee to sign.
+&lt;sup>8 All members of the Bid Opening Committee to sign.